VinTheMan/LidarDataDisplay/README.md

 Draws the axes and centroid on the bitmap for the 520 format.

 - `DrawGraphs()`
 Draws the X and Y axis graphs for the 1560 format.
+Called by UpdateBitmap().

 - `DrawGraphsOneSet()`
 Draws the X and Y axis graphs for the 520 format.
+Called by UpdateBitmapV2().

 - `ImageCanvas_1560_MouseLeftButtonDown(object sender, MouseButtonEventArgs e)`
 Handles the event when the left mouse button is clicked on the 1560 image canvas.
 It shows the enlarged segment window for the clicked segment.